This section describes the function that automatically inverts keyforms and reflects them in the parameters.

 In Live2D models, objects (deformers, ArtMeshes) are subject to the deformations of their parents.

-• The ArtMesh only undergoes deformations of the parent deformer.
+- ArtMeshes are only affected by deformations of the parent deformer.

-The deformation result is held as a key form of parameter for each object.
+The deformation result is held as a keyform of the parameter for each object.

 Therefore, the following cases where the parent does not have an inverted shape may result in deformations that differ from the expected results.

-- If either its parent or child has no key at the deformation destination.
+- Either its parent or child has no key at the deformation destination.

-- If the key is present but not accompanied by a reversing motion. (asymmetric deformation)
+- The key is present but not accompanied by a reversing motion. (asymmetric deformation)